1961 Fleer And Other Vintage Basketball Cards

 In terms of design, the front of the card is divided into three sections: The top section has the team name and logo.
 The middle section has the player's name and position: Center, Forward, or Backcourt.
 A player's photo in black and white is overlaid on a colored background in the bottom section.
 The backs were oriented horizontally, with a blue stripe down the right side.
 A near-circular notch in the stripe had the card number inside.
 The player's name, position and team appeared at the top, followed by his vital statistics, which were underlined in blue.
 The majority of the back featured a written biography of the player, followed by stats from the previous year and lifetime totals.

-Cards #1-#6 have, by far, the lowest pops in high grades.
-It is not a coincidence that they are all found in the last column of the uncut sheet depicted to the left.
-My best guess is that the cards were cut from left to right leaving the last column with more room for errors in cutting.
+Cards #1-6 have, by far, the lowest pops in high grades.
+It is not a coincidence that they are all found in the last (far right column of the uncut sheet depicted to the left.
+My best guess is that the cards were cut from left to right leaving the last column with more room for errors in cutting and leading to narrower cuts.
+PSA will often refuse to grade those narrow cuts deeming them "minsize".

 Grading companies grade a sports card based on corners, edges, surface and centering (and sometimes the amorphous "eye appeal").
 However, as the expression "buy the card, not the grade" suggests, there are other factors to consider beyond the grade when evaluating how much to pay for a sports card.
 I have personally paid substantially above comps for a card that is "best in class" within its grade?